onevcat/UniWebView-Docs/docs/guide/faq.md

 ## Is there a trial version?

 No, we don't provide a trial currently.
 That is mainly because there is no good way to protect a Unity package without harming the experience of our customers.
 Instead of a trial version, we promise a no-reason refund if you decide not to use it in your project.
-Just send us your invoice number and mail address and we will issue a refund for you.
+If you purchased in Unity Asset Store, you can request a refund in your Order History.
+If you purchased from our Gumroad Store, just send us your invoice number and mail address and we will issue a refund for you.

 ## What's the license type?